Pandaqi/pizza-peers/README.md

 ## Where can I play?
 The game is hosted on a free Heroku server: [Pizza Peers](https://pizza-peers.herokuapp.com).

-If this server ever goes down, you can easily roll your own by installing this whole repository (which is Node.js + standard HTML/CSS/JavaScript) on your own server.
+If this server ever goes down, you can easily roll your own.
+Just install this whole repository (which is Node.js + standard HTML/CSS/JavaScript) on your own server.

 ## Play with my smartphone?
 Yes!